Territorial Defense Student: Uniform and insignia

-Army territorial defense cadets wear a khaki-green uniform and beret with the Army Reserve Command Insignia (Crossed swords under The Great Crown of Victory) on their collar, beret, and belt.
+Army territorial defense cadets wear a khaki-green uniform based on the US' 2nd Pattern Battle Dress Uniform with the addition of epaulets and a pen holder on the left sleeve and beret with the Army Reserve Command Insignia (Crossed swords under The Great Crown of Victory) on their collar, beret, and belt.
 Territorial defense cadets distinguish their school and province by the school's coat of arms on the right shoulder, and provincial badge on left breast.
 The name badge is sewn on the right chest.

 Training years and rankings

 Each student's training year can be distinguished by rectangular Thai Numeral ranging from 1 to 5 on a khaki-background tag.
 For command cadets, they are distinguished with colored background and pentagonal-shaped number tag.
 The official colorings are as follow.